kubernetes/ingress-nginx/controllers/nginx/configuration.md

 #### Custom NGINX template

 The NGINX template is located in the file `/etc/nginx/template/nginx.tmpl`.
 Mounting a volume is possible to use a custom version.
-Use the [custom-template](examples/custom-template/README.md) example as a guide
+Use the [custom-template](examples/custom-template/README.md) example as a guide.

-**Please note the template is tied to the go code.
-Be sure to no change names in the variable `$cfg`**
+**Please note the template is tied to the Go code.
+Do not change names in the variable `$cfg`.**

-To know more about the template please check the [Go template package](https://golang.org/pkg/text/template/) Additionally to the built-in functions provided by the go package this were added:
+To know more about the template syntax please check the [Go template package](https://golang.org/pkg/text/template/).
+In addition to the built-in functions provided by the Go package the following functions are also available:

   - empty: returns true if the specified parameter (string) is empty
   - contains: [strings.Contains](https://golang.org/pkg/strings/#Contains)
   - hasPrefix: [strings.HasPrefix](https://golang.org/pkg/strings/#Contains)